 Neighbours Hithersay, Brand and Raynes

-Adeline now moves on in her description to “the houses and shop opposite (to Wheatley’s Yard and the noisy Irish) which were built later.
-The shop was occupied by Mr. James Hithersay, junior”
+Adeline now moves on in her description to “the houses and shop opposite (to Wheatley’s Yard and the noisy Irish) which were built later”.

 James Hithersay junior

-James Hithersay, son of James and Ann (nee Bancroft), was a grocer like his father and was at 7 Nottingham Road by 1871.
+James Hithersay, son of James senior and Ann (nee Bancroft), was a grocer like his father and was at 7 Nottingham Road by 1871.
 This was at the top of Nottingham Road, on the northern side of what we could call White Lion Square.

 In March 1864 he married Mary Whitehead, the eldest child of Hassock Lane blacksmith Richard and Emma (nee Glazebrook).